Application of gas laws in atmospheric sciences

 - Read chapter 2. to 2.3.4 (included) of Lectures in Meteorology.
 This reading discusses the relation between buoyancy, the ideal gas law, and gravitation.
 It explains the special cases of the isothermal, homogeneous, and polytrop atmosphere, and the US standard atmosphere, which provide helpful tools for evaluation of the thickness of atmospheric layers, and construction of surface weather maps needed for weather forecast.

-- Fill out the questionnaire and submit it by 1500 AST the day before class.
+- ATM401: Fill out the questionnaire and submit it by Thursday 2359 AST.
 Part 1 of the questionnaire is P/F and serves to take notes.
 Part 2 is graded for percentage of correct completion and measures your comprehension of the material.
-Failure of submission in time leads to an F. Part 3 serves to seek clarification.
+Failure of submission in time leads to an F. Part 3 serves to seek clarification and is not graded.

 Student Self Assessment of Learning Outcome